 “I go to the University of British Columbia in Vancouver, Canada… I still had to get a small loan, but the fact that I can go to another country and it be less expensive than staying in my own country is ridiculous.”

-One young woman wrote to me that going to college was the worst decision of her life!
-I shared her story on the house floor on Wednesday, April 25.
+One young woman wrote to me last year when Congress was discussing this issue that going to college was the worst decision of her life!
+I shared her story on the house floor:

 It is time to make sure that all students, including middle class and low-income students, have the right to go to college and see it as a good decision, not the worst decision of their lives.

 College affordability is a serious problem.
 We cannot afford to increase the cost of higher education and accumulate more national student loan debt.
 If you have any questions, please call my District office at 650-342-0300 or visit my website at www.speier.house.gov.